-The subsidiary listed below is a not for profit company limited by guarantee, where the sole member is the parent entity.
-The assets, liabilities, income and expenses of the subsidiary have been consolidated on a line-by-line basis in the consolidated financial statements of the Group.
+The subsidiaries listed below are not for profit companies limited by guarantee, where the sole member is the parent entity.
+The assets, liabilities, income and expenses of the subsidiaries have been consolidated on a line-by-line basis in the consolidated financial statements of the Group.

-ano oroup.
-Name of Subsidiary Principal Place of Business Controlling Interest Held by Group 2020 2019 Family Life - Victoria Limited Victoria, Australia 100% 100% b.
-Significant Restrictions
+Name of Subsidiary Principal Place of Business Controlling Interest Held by the Group 2021 2020 Irelate Collaborative Family Law Limited NSW, Australia 100% #1 Family Life - Victoria Limited Victoria, Australia 100% 100%